vonajs/vona/packages-docs/guide/techniques/env/introduction.md

 # Env

-Zova exposes env variables on the special `process.env` object, which are statically replaced at build time
+Vona exposes env variables on the special `process.env` object

-Zova loads environment files based on multi-dimensional variables, providing a more flexible configuration mechanism and supporting more complex business scenarios
+Vona loads environment files based on multi-dimensional variables, providing a more flexible configuration mechanism and supporting more complex business scenarios

 ## meta & .env file

-Zova uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in the directory `env`:
+Vona uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in the directory `env`:

 ```txt
 .env                # loaded in all cases